 What Is Soda Bread?

 Soda bread is a type of bread made without the addition of yeast as a leavening agent.
 It is made instead of using bicarbonate of soda and depends upon any one of a number of other potential ingredients to make the bread rise.
 There is a virtually endless variety of soda bread made around the world.
 Some contain a lengthy list of sundry ingredients to give the bread extra visual appeal and flavours, either sweet or savoury.

 This soda bread is very much of the traditional type, containing a minimal number of ingredients, keeping the cost of its production down and the time taken to prepare it to a minimum.
 It uses baking powder, which is a combination of bicarbonate of soda and the leavening agent cream of tartar.
-Its simplicity means that it is also the perfect accompaniment to a wide variety of other foodstuffs, from the simple butter and jam shown above, to cheeses, meats and pickles.
+Its simplicity means that it is also the perfect accompaniment to a wide variety of other foodstuffs, from the simple butter and jam shown above to cheeses, meats and pickles.
 Why not give it a go and see what tasty serving ideas you can come up with?

-Yields: Approximately four servings
+Approximately 4 servings

 - 1 pound strong white flour

 - 2 teaspoons baking powder

 - 1 tablespoon vegetable oil (plus extra to grease baking sheet)

 Step 1: You should start out by getting your oven on to preheat to 400F/200C.
 As there is no resting time required when making the dough for soda bread, you can easily prepare the dough from start to finish in the time it takes the oven to heat.
 You should also lightly oil the baking tray.
 In this instance, the bread was baked on a medium-sized pizza pan which is perfect for the purpose.

 Step 2: Add the flour, baking powder and salt to a large mixing bowl.
 Be sure to stir briefly with a wooden spoon to evenly combine and form a well in the centre of the bowl, into which you will subsequently pour the wet ingredients.